femboyfin/dbdideas/survivor_perks.md

 ## [Rapid Response](<https://deadbydaylight.wiki.gg/wiki/Rapid_Response>) 📉 🗑️

-- Reduced duration of Exhausted to **20/15/10 seconds** *(was 30/25/20)*
+- Reduced Exhausted duration to **20/15/10 seconds** *(was 30/25/20)*
   - Makes it significantly less punishing particularly in combination with other perks.
-- Now reveals your Aura to other survivors after fast exiting a Locker
+- Now reveals your aura to other survivors after fast exiting a Locker
-  - Flavorful buff that gives it a secondary indirect healing benefit while also benefitting non-partied Survivors more than SWFs.
+  - Flavorful buff that gives it a secondary indirect healing benefit while also benefitting non-partied survivors more than SWFs.

 ## [Reactive Healing](<https://deadbydaylight.wiki.gg/wiki/Reactive_Healing>) 📉 🧑‍🤝‍🧑

 - Now provides progression towards your Mend Bar when applicable
   - Minor buff, realistically shouldn't actually change very much, but there aren't many options for buffs that don't further increase its strength when used with high levels of coordination.
-- Now reveals the Aura of the Killer for 8 seconds upon activation
+- Now reveals the aura of the killer for 8 seconds upon activation
   - Minor strength increase without increasing its strength in coordinated SWFs very much.